 COVID-19 Performing Arts Aerosol Study

 ASTA is part of a coalition of over 125 performing arts organizations which commissioned a study on aerosol rates produced by activities in music, speech, debate, and theatre.
-Over the last month, researchers at the University of Colorado Boulder and the University of Maryland have been hard at work gathering preliminary results.
+This summer, researchers at the University of Colorado Boulder and the University of Maryland have been hard at work gathering preliminary results.

 Disclaimer: All information provided through the study is to be used strictly for general consideration.
 The information will be updated when new data becomes available.
-When sharing this information, please use the web link instead of the PDF document.
+When sharing this information, please use the web link for the latest information.

-- Preliminary results for woodwinds and brass were received July 10.
+- Preliminary results for woodwinds and brass were released July 13.
 Go to the main coalition page for a PDF presentation with preliminary results and general considerations.

 - The PDF includes general considerations that are useful for all music programs, including strings.
 The information includes use of masks, classroom setup, teacher safety, and more.